 Your body is more than 60% water; you need to maintain this level to remain healthy.
-This water level cannot be gotten from drinking water only; several other drinks work perfectly to maintain fluid levels in your body.
+This water level cannot be gotten from drinking water only; several other drinks work perfectly to maintain your body’s fluid levels.
 One good example is juice.
-But, the question is which juice is good for your eyes?
+But, the question is, which juice is good for your eyes?

 The best juice for your eyes comes from juice ingredients that contain components such as vitamin C and E, lutein, zeaxanthin, flavonoids, antioxidants, omega-3, beta-carotene, etc. You will get these from fruits, leafy green vegetables, and sometimes herbs.
 When you go grocery shopping, look for carrots, citrus fruits, spinach, kales, ginger, berries, bananas, pumpkin, sweet potatoes, and tomatoes, among other ingredients.